calleboketoft/co-quick-start-guides/presentational-smart-components.md

 constructor(private bdayCalculatorService: BdayCalculatorService) {}
 ```

-Now we can use the service in the function `calculateMonthsUntilbday`:
+Now we can use the service in the function `calculateMonthsUntilBday`:
 ```javascript
 calculateMonthsUntilBday() {
   const date = new Date()